byoma-kusuma/bk-portal-api/api/README.md

     req: HttpRequest<any>,
     next: HttpHandler
   ): Observable<HttpEvent<any>> {
-    const token = "YOUR_TOKEN"; // get from local storage
+    const token = 'YOUR_TOKEN'; // get from local storage
     if (token !== undefined) {
       req = req.clone({
         setHeaders: {